-The gun was introduced into service in 1888 for naval and coast defense purposes and also was used by the Army in South African War 1899-1901 as a heavy field gun.
+The gun was introduced into service in 1888 for naval and coast defence purposes and also was used by the Army in the South African War 1899-1901 as a heavy field gun.
 Its inaccuracy due to barrel wear and its relatively light shell diminished its usefulness in trench warfare.

 Used from 1905-1919 by the Heavy Batteries of the Royal Canadian Garrison Artillery of Montreal PQ, Prince Edward Island and Coburg, Ontario.